Veron1234567898/kahoot-cheat/kahoot_auto_answer/README.md

 - The AI model requires a valid Gemini API key.
 - The project uses `pyautogui` for screen interaction; ensure permissions are granted.
 - Please understand that the ai can make mistakes as well as misinterperating other words, this is entirely **experimental** and is only done for fun, however, i might improve this software, but i hate python, so time will tell
+- i might also add support for other keys like openrouter, open ai, anthropic, etc.

 ## License